Rick's Free Auto Repair Advice

 Why idling to warm up your car is bad for the environment and bad for your engine

-Idling to warm up your car pollutes the environment— big time
+Idling to warm up your engine pollutes the environment— big time

-Idling a cold engine for just 30-seconds produces more pollution than a warm engine produces in 100-miles of driving (proven with actual testing).
+• Idling a cold engine for 30 seconds produces more pollution than a warm engine produces in 100 miles of driving (proven with actual testing).
 So idling a cold engine is really bad for the environment.

-Idling your car wastes gasoline — a lot more than driving it to warm it up
+Warming your engine in winter wastes gasoline — a lot more than driving it to warm it up

 Idling degrades your oil much faster

-If you read your owner’s maintenance guide, you’ll see that extended idling is regarded as severe service, requiring more frequent oil changes.
+If you read your owner’s maintenance guide, you’ll see that warming your engine in winter is regarded as severe service, requiring more frequent oil changes.
 Here’s why.

-All engines produce blow-by; gasses that escape past the piston rings and into the crankcase.
-Blow-by from a cold start contains raw fuel that didn’t get burned, oil-wash from the cylinders, water (by-product of combustion) and soot.
+All engines produce blow-by gasses that escape past the piston rings and into the crankcase.
+Blow-by from a cold start contains raw fuel that didn’t get burned, oil-wash from the cylinders, water (a by-product of combustion), and soot.

 Idling warms the coolant but does a poor job of warming the oil